A Vital Link

 The 23-mile connection between West Ashley and Mount Pleasant, known as the I-526 Lowcountry Corridor (LCC), has been identified by SCDOT as one of the state’s most congested interstate highways — and it’s among the Department’s top priorities statewide.
 As such, SCDOT and FHWA are currently evaluating current and future transportation demands in the existing I-526 LCC, from south of Paul Cantrell Boulevard in West Ashley to south of U.S. 17 in Mount Pleasant.
 Current challenges along the corridor have been identified as the growing demand for capacity resulting in increasing congestion.
 That could mean more lanes, new technology, or other strategies aimed at accomplishing these goals.

-I-526 LCC East, currently a planning study, extends from Virginia Avenue in North Charleston to U.S. Highway 17 in Mount Pleasant.
+I-526 LCC EAST, currently in a Planning & Environment Linkages (PEL) study, extends from Virginia Avenue in North Charleston to U.S. Highway 17 in Mount Pleasant.

 Residents of the greater Charleston region are encouraged to participate in the process prescribed by the National Environmental Policy Act (NEPA) to provide input.